Review – YIIK: A Postmodern RPG

 Fairly solid voice acting.
 The musical score is all over the place, but mostly enjoyable.

 A hilarious homage to 90’s culture and a strange yet intriguing storyline.
 Most of the dungeons have some interesting puzzles, but sometimes the solutions are unexpectedly obscure.

 Reviewed on Nintendo Switch.

-YIIK: A Postmodern RPG is available now on Nintendo Switch, Steam, PS4, and PS Vita.
+YIIK: A Postmodern RPG is available now on Nintendo Switch, PC, PS4, and PS Vita.

 A copy of YIIK: A Postmodern RPG was provided by the publisher.